 The Fund enters into foreign currency forward contracts to hedge assets and liabilities denominated in foreign currencies.
 Foreign currency forward contracts entered into by the Fund represent a firm commitment to buy or sell a currency at a specified value and point in time based upon an agreed or contracted quantity.
 The value of the foreign currency forward contract is the difference between the contract rate and the current forward rate at the measurement date applied to the contract's notional amount and adjusted for counterparty risk.
-The unrealized gains or losses on the forward contract are reported as part of the change in unrealized appreciation or depreciation of foreign exchange in the Statements of Comprehensive Income until it is closed out or partially settled.

-At December 31, 2017 and December 31, 2016, the Fund had entered into the following foreign currency forward contracts:
+At December 31, 2018 and December 31, 2017, the Fund had entered into the following foreign currency forward contracts: